-Artistic energy infuses an Isle where surf schools rub shoulders with ice cream parlours, chic eateries neighbour traditional chippies; and funky cafés, studios and shops pepper the streets of Margate Old Town.
-There's a retro feel to these harbour towns, with vintage and independent stores galore, or sit on the secluded, sands at beautiful Botany Bay.
+Artistic energy infuses an Isle where surf schools rub shoulders with ice cream parlours, chic eateries neighbour traditional chippies; and funky cafés, studios and shops pepper the streets.
+There's a retro feel to these harbour towns, with vintage and independent stores, or escapism sitting on the sandy beaches taking in the views.

 The treasure trove of curios at the Powell-Cotton Museum, Quex Park range from Angolan fertility dolls to Japanese jade.
-The Quex Park estate is also home to Quex Barn, a deli-meets-farmers'-market-meets restaurant packed with gorgeous local produce.
-Back in Margate, award-winning The Ambrette pioneers curry-free, modern Indian cuisine.
+Quex Park Estate is home to Quex Barn, a deli-meets-farmers'-market-meets restaurant packed with gorgeous local produce.
 Expect a feast of playtime nostalgia at Hornby Visitor Centre, with its model railways, Scalextric tracks and Corgi toys.
 The Shell Grotto showcases subterranean passages lined with 4.6 million shells.

-Characterful Broadstairs was Charles Dickens’ "freshest, freest place"; explore those literary links at the Dickens House Museum - once home to Miss Mary Pearson Strong, aka Miss Betsey Trotwood in David Copperfield.
+Characterful Broadstairs was Charles Dickens’ "freshest, freest place".
+Explore these literary links at the Dickens House Museum - once home to Miss Mary Pearson Strong, aka Miss Betsey Trotwood in David Copperfield.

-Broadstairs also boasts seven beautiful beaches and coves.
-Highlights include the creamy chalk stacks of Botany Bay and the curling, Seaside Award Viking Bay.
-Joss Bay Surf School gets you riding the waves, while inland, costumed guides bring history vividly to life on the St Peter’s Village Tour.
+Broadstairs boasts seven beautiful beaches and bays.
+Highlights include the creamy chalk stacks of Botany Bay and the curling, Viking Bay.
+Joss Bay Surf School gets you riding the waves, while inland, costumed guides bring history vividly to life on a St Peter’s Village Tour.

-Ramsgate is a wonderful blend of maritime heritage that can be learnt about at Ramsgate Maritime Museum, architectural finery with Georgian and Regency squares and cosmopolitan pizzazz.
+Ramsgate is a wonderful blend of maritime heritage, that can be learnt about at Ramsgate Maritime Museum, alongside architectural finery with Georgian and Regency squares and cosmopolitan pizzazz.

-Foodie favourite Ramsgate offers a waterside café culture, swish marina and an award-winning sandy beach.
-Visit The Grange, the Gothic home of architect Augustus Pugin or St Augustine’s Church with the family vault.
-Take a tour of the WWII Ramsgate Tunnels, head out of a boat trip from the only Royal Harbour in the country or learn about the history and ideas of home computers at The Micro Museum.
+Ramsgate offers a waterside café culture, swish marina and award-winning sandy beach.
+Visit The Grange, the Gothic home of architect Augustus Pugin or St Augustine’s Church for the family vault and the shrine to St Augustine.
+Take a tour of the WWII Ramsgate Tunnels, head out on a boat trip from the only Royal Harbour in the country or learn about the history and ideas of home computers at The Micro Museum.